k8gb-io/k8gb/self-assessment.md

 ## Project compliance

-@ytsarev please check this section.

 List of what standards k8gb is compliant with, and how that compliance has been validated, or Future State

 ### Future state

-@ytsarev please check this section.

 If k8gb is not compliant with any standards, note that here.
 Why is k8gb not compliant with any standards, and why that is the case.
 Will it need to be compliant in the future?

 ## Secure development practices

-@ytsarev please check this section.

 k8gb strives to implement the highest standard of secure development best practices, as noted below.